Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/README.md

 >
 > - [Gitter Chat](https://gitter.im/Unity-UI-Extensions/Lobby) site for the UI Extensions project
 > - [GitHub Discussions](https://github.com/Unity-UI-Extensions/com.unity.uiextensions/discussions), if you have any questions, queries or suggestions
+> - [GitHub Projects view](https://github.com/orgs/Unity-UI-Extensions/projects/2), to see what is currently scheduled for the next release.
 >
 > Much easier that posting a question / issue on YouTube, Twitter or Facebook :D